Learn the key differences between pips and ticks in trading, how they impact Forex strategies, and their applications across various markets.

 Understanding Pips

 In forex trading, pips are used to measure price changes in currency pairs.
-A pip represents the smallest price movement in an exchange rate.
+A pip represents the smallest standard unit of price movement in an exchange rate, enabling traders to quantify and communicate changes clearly.

 How Pips Work